-- Election of three Class I directors to our board of directors, each to serve until the 2020 annual meeting of stockholders; - 2.
-Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; and - 3.
+- 1. Election of two Class II directors to our board of directors, each to serve until the 2021 annual meeting of stockholders; - 2.
+Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; and - 3.
 Transaction of any other business properly brought before the Annual Meeting or any adjournment or postponement thereof.

-As of the date of this proxy statement, we are not aware of any business to come before the Annual Meeting other than the first two items noted above.
+As of the date of this proxy statement, we are not aware of any business to come before the meeting other than the first two items noted above.